-- (i) a trust or unit trust established by its trust deed mainly for the purposes of providing retirement benefits to beneficiaries who are natural persons or paying benefits to superannuation funds; or - (ii) a company that is not a unit trust, is not resident in New Zealand, and is established mainly for the purpose of providing retirement benefits to members or relatives of members who are natural persons; or - (iii) an arrangement constituted under an Act of the Parliament of New Zealand, other than the Social Security Act 1964, mainly for the purpose of providing retirement benefits to natural persons; or - (iv) an arrangement constituted under the legislation of a country, territory, state, or local authority outside New Zealand mainly for the purpose of providing retirement benefits to natural persons; and when referring to a superannuation scheme that is a trust, means the trustees of the scheme.
+- (a) means- - a trust or unit trust established by its trust deed mainly for the purposes of providing retirement benefits to beneficiaries who are natural persons or paying benefits to superannuation funds; or - (ii) (repealed) - a company that is not a unit trust, is not resident in New Zealand, and is established mainly for the purpose of providing retirement benefits to members or relatives of members who are natural persons; or - (iv) an arrangement constituted under an Act of the Parliament of New Zealand, other than the Social Security Act 1964, mainly for the purpose of providing retirement benefits to natural persons; or - (v) an arrangement constituted under the legislation of a country, territory, state, or local authority outside New Zealand mainly for the purpose of providing retirement benefits to natural persons; and - (b) for a superannuation scheme that is a trust, means the trustees of the scheme.

-The definition of "arrangement" in section OB 1 reads as follows:
+The definition of "arrangement" in section YA 1 reads as follows:

-Arrangement means a agreement, contract, plan or understanding (whether enforceable or unenforceable), including all steps and transactions by which it is carried into effect.
+Arrangement means an agreement, contract, plan or understanding, whether enforceable or unenforceable, including all steps and transactions by which it is carried into effect.

-The definition of "sickness, accident or death benefit fund" in section OB 1 reads as follows:
+The definition of "sickness, accident or death benefit fund" in section YA 1 reads as follows: